-President calls for not to create controversy on settled issue
+President asks not to create controversy on settled issue

 President Mohammed ShahabuddinBSS

-President Mohammed Shahabuddin on Monday called for not to create any new controversy on the settled issue centring the resignation of former prime minister Sheikh Hasina.
+President Mohammed Shahabuddin on Monday urged against creating new controversies regarding the resignation of former Prime Minister Sheikh Hasina.

-He also called all to refrain from destabilising or embarrassing the interim government by raising any controversy.
+He also called on everyone to refrain from destabilising or embarrassing the interim government by raising any controversies.

-This was said in a press statement issued by the Office of the President on Monday.
+This statement was issued by the Office of the President on Monday.

 It said various media quoted the president in their reports on the resignation of former prime minister Sheikh Hasina, and that arose controversy among people.